-The layout, resources and atmosphere of the nursery will be natural and pale with colour to ensure that the children are not over stimulated with the colours and use the resources, their imagination and equipment to create stimulation for their development.
+Each room consists of pathways, allowing children to browse their environment at their own leisure.
+We have carefully designed each room, to ensure that when a child is browsing their environment, they are still learning within every area of the room.
+The layout, resources and atmosphere of the nursery is natural and pale with colour, to ensure that the children are not over stimulated, enabling the ability to use the resources, their imagination and equipment to create stimulation for their development.
 Children need a routine driven calming environment to learn and develop at a safe rate.

-Within the pre-school a lot of focus Is placed on school readiness in order to ensure children are confident and ready to start school.
-Activities and teaching around school readiness consist of encouraging children to be independent, toileting themselves, serving their own meals, being able to socialise with others and expressing their own imagination.
-Children's happiness and their ability to learn through play is paramount and all children within the pre-school room will have the opportunity to learn through play and develop their own style of learning.
+Within the pre-school room a lot of focus is placed on school readiness to ensure children are confident and ready to start school.
+Activities and teaching around school readiness consists of encouraging children to be independent, toileting themselves, serving their own meals, being able to socialise with others, expressing their own imagination and needs, separating from parents and carers and being able to actively learn and think critically.